-In small doses amphetamines can banish tiredness and make the user feel alert and refreshed.
-However, this drug-induced burst of energy and focus comes at a price: a “speed crash” always follows the high and may leave the person feeling nauseous, irritable, depressed and extremely exhausted.
+Small doses of dextroamphetamine can banish tiredness and make the user feel alert and refreshed.
+However, the burst of energy comes at a price.
+A “speed crash” always follows the high and typically leaves the user feeling nauseous, irritable, depressed and extremely exhausted.

-Abuse of dextroamphetamine drugs has many serious potential side effects, including psychotic behavior, depression, anxiety, fatigue, paranoia, aggression, violent behavior, confusion, insomnia, auditory hallucinations, mood disturbances and delusions.
+Abuse of dextroamphetamine drugs have many serious potential side effects, including psychotic behavior, depression, anxiety, fatigue, paranoia, aggression, violent behavior, confusion, insomnia, auditory hallucinations, mood disturbances and delusions.

 Violent and erratic behavior is frequently seen among chronic abusers of amphetamines, especially methamphetamine.

 According to the DEA the effects of amphetamines are similar to cocaine but the onset is slower and the duration is longer.
 Chronic abuse produces a psychosis that resembles schizophrenia and is characterized by paranoia, picking at the skin, preoccupation with one’s own thoughts, and auditory and visual hallucinations.
 These psychotic symptoms can persist for months and even years after use of these drugs has ceased, and may be related to its neurotoxic effects.